icgc-dcc/dcc-docs/docs/pcawg/index.md

 <div style="display:flex;flex-direction: row;justify-content: center;align-items: top;">
     <div style="flex:1;">
         <img src="images/pcawg_landing.png" height="120"/><br>
         The PCAWG study is an international collaboration to identify common patterns of mutation in more than 2,800 cancer whole genomes from the International Cancer Genome Consortium.
-The project produced large amount data with many types including simple somatic mutations (SNVs, MNVs and small INDELs), large-scale somatic structural variations, copy number alterations, germline variations, RNA expression profiles, gene fusions, and phenotypic annotations etc. PCAWG data have been imported, processed and made available in the following four major online resources for download and exploring.
+The project produced large amount data with many types including simple somatic mutations (SNVs, MNVs and small INDELs), large-scale somatic structural variations, copy number alterations, germline variations, RNA expression profiles, gene fusions, and phenotypic annotations etc. PCAWG data have been imported, processed and made available in the following four major online resources for download and exploration by the cancer researchers worldwide.
     </div>
 </div>